robotc-2014/CodeBase/src/readme.txt

-Each team member has their own personal directory.

-Us ethis to upload your code samples.
+A directory exists for each team member.
+Use this directory to upload your personal code samples.

 The Common directory will be for code snippets that the team decides is good for future use.

-Code in the Common directory must be good quality reusable code
+Code in the Common directory must be high quality reusable code